Yohann76/Solotext/docs/roadmap.md

 ## V1

-- Add administrator board (with user list section )
+- Add button for create new analysis
-- Count API call perplexity by user
+- Count API call perplexity by user (in administration)

-- Create "is_test" in sentance database for get information test (boolean t/f)

-- Update anaalyse status in worker (from analysis model validation)
-    - Waiting for process
-    - Insufficient user credit
-    - Sentence segmentation in progress
-    - Sentence segmentation completed
-    - Sentence segmentation error
-    - Sentence analysis in progress
-    - Sentence analysis completed
-    - Sentence analysis error
-    - Analysis completed

 ## V1.1